Teacher's Guide: Event Objects Notes

 switch e.key when "up" fd 100 dot blue, 10 when "down" dot erase, 10 bk 100 when "right" then rt 90 when "left" then lt 90 else see "Invalid input: #{e.key}"

-statements are flexible as well as syntactically simple.
-For example, the following example takes advantage of the coffeescript feature that "everything that can be an expression is structured to be one"—hence the switch
+statement, which takes advantage of the CoffeeScript feature that "everything that can be an expression is structured to be one".
+CoffeeScript permits replacing multiple redundant assignments, i.e., one in each when

 result = switch when e.keyCode>=97 and e.keyCode<=122 "an uppercase letter" when e.keyCode>=65 and e.keyCode<=90 "a lowercase letter" when e.keyCode>=48 and e.keyCode<=57 "a number" else "neither a letter or a number"